 Exploring the coast

-In the upper part of the lake, there is another developed area for tourists with a huge beach and other touristic facilities.
+In the upper part of the lake, there is another developed area for tourists, with a vast beach and other tourist facilities.
 In front of the beach is a small island with a small temple.

 In the south, Fuxian Lake is separated from Xingyun Lake (星云湖) by a small strip of land.
-According to a local legend, the two lakes are connected, but the fish, for some reason, never managed to cross the natural boundary.
+According to a local legend, the two lakes are connected, but the fish never managed to cross the natural boundary.
 Jieyushi Park stands on this symbolic spot, and there is also a rather old Taoist temple there, dating back to the 17th century.

 When is the best time to visit Fuxian Lake?

-Fuxian is, like Kunming, famous for its mild climate all year round.
+Like Kunming, Fuxian is famous for its mild climate all year round.
 The rainy season starts around May and lasts until September/October, so avoid that period.
 In any case, it will never be too cold or too hot.

 Where to stay in Fuxian Lake

-If you plan to stay one night, the northern part is the most developed, and you will find all the main hotel facilities, including the beautiful Hilton (you can book it here).
+If you plan to stay one night, the northern part is the most developed, and you will find all the main hotel facilities, including the beautiful Hilton you see in the picture above.

-If you’re looking for other places to visit nearby Kunming, I’ve written about Yiliang and Mile, two very interesting cities.
-Here, you can find more info about the Puzhehei scenic area.
-Don’t miss my Yunnan travel guide.
+If you’re looking for other places to visit near Kunming, I’ve written about Yiliang and Mile, two very interesting cities.
+Here, you can find more information about the Puzhehei scenic area.

 I liked Gushan island with its temples in Fuxian Lake a lot.